SERVIR-Amazonia/barbados-training/ceo/03_Map-validation-with-CEO.md

 # Assess Accuracy and Estimate Area in Google Sheets

-For this section, copy the files from the [Barbados workshop Google Drive](https://drive.google.com/drive/folders/1m2_2YzSSRNENOJZiNgqIsHg3p5OJSGqi?usp=drive_link) to your own Google Drive and work in Google Sheets.
-The files we will be using for this section are your CEO validation data (.csv) and your GEE pixel count data (.csv).
+For this section, open this [Barbados workshop Google Drive folder](https://drive.google.com/drive/folders/1m2_2YzSSRNENOJZiNgqIsHg3p5OJSGqi?usp=drive_link).
+The two spreadsheets we need are the `_DUMMYDATA` Google Sheets document and your GEE pixel count data (.csv).

- If you want to work on your own computer in Microsoft Excel, make sure you have all relevant files downloaded to your computer.

 ## Error Matrix

-Open the dummy CEO validation data .csv file in Google Sheets and **MAKE A COPY** to your own Google Drive.
-We will use this as a pre-baked example.
+Open the `_DUMMYDATA` file in Google Sheets and **MAKE A COPY** to your own Google Drive.
+We will use this as a pre-baked example, then you can use this workflow to create your own Accuracy and Area Estimates from real validation data.

 The first sheet contains a completed 'dummy' CEO interpretation dataset - all the CEO interpreted survey answers are made up.
 Look at the sheet called `error matrix empty`.

 <img align="center" src="../images/ceo/GS_errormatrixempty.png" hspace="15" vspace="10" width="650">